MaxXassan/mlp_group_8/README.txt

 Clothing Classification ML Model
 This project is a machine learning model that classifies clothing articles using a Flask API.
 It leverages Docker for seamless deployment and scalability.
+For demonstration purposes, there is a streamlit demo included as well.

 Overview
 The Clothing Classification ML Model is designed to identify and classify different types